 The Prostate Cancer Foundation lists the following symptoms:

 - A need to urinate frequently, especially at night.

 - Difficulty starting urination or holding back urine.

 - Blood in urine or semen.

 - Frequent pain or stiffness in the lower back, hips, or upper thighs.

 While preventing prostate cancer may not be possible, early detection does save lives.
 Discuss with your doctor whether you should have a prostate cancer screen and look for the symptoms above.

-According to the U.S. Centers for Disease Control and Prevention, many people with colon cancer have no symptoms in the early stages.
+According to CDC, many people with colon cancer have no symptoms in the early stages.
 Signs and symptoms include: